 In the late 60’s cyclamate salts, which were employed

 as an artificial sweetener in soft drinks and grouped as GRAS, began to be reconsidered.
 The outcome urged

 then President Nixon to instruct the FDA to reexamine all

-have proper resources to carry out all the demands
+have enough resources to carry out all the demands

 that they were receiving for substances to be classified.